G-ram/HAWK/README.md

 * .identifier

-Class selectors are used to find HTML elements whose "class" attribute contains a given value.
+Class selectors are used to find HTML elements whose "class" attribute contains a given value (doesn't have to be the exact value).
-*.

 *id-selector*:

 * \#identifier